naproche/naproche/Proving_in_Naproche.md

 into `x`.
 A typical application of this is to assume an induction principle `induction` and `Use induction.`.

 If the goal is a conjunction of terms (e.g.`x and (y => z)`) you can write `Case x.` and a bit later `Case y.` to focus on each case seperately.

-This is often used after an `Use` statement.
-If you want to use a case distinction between `p` and `not p`, you can write `Use ExcludedMiddle.`.
-(TODO: That might require higher order forms)
+## Proof objects

+Naproche can emit proof objects for each named lemma in a file if you add the `-p` option.
+This is in tstp format and can be checked with external tools.
+To improve the quality of these objects (and also the translation output) you can give names to symbols, for example: `[translate_as add_nat]` before a definition of `+ : Nat -> Nat -> Nat`.